Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Abstract

-These results show that the geometry of the domain \(\Omega\) induces a gradient-like dynamical system on \(\partial C\) whose long-term behavior is completely organized by the critical points of the thickness landscape.
-In particular, the phase space decomposes into basins of attraction associated with these critical points, and nontrivial periodic orbits cannot occur.
+These results establish that the embedding geometry of the domain $\Omega$ induces a strict gradient-like discrete dynamical system on $\partial C$ whose long-term behavior is completely organized by the critical points of the thickness landscape.
+In particular, the phase space decomposes into a disjoint partition of basins of attraction associated with these equilibria, and the local stability type of each fixed point is strictly dictated by the Morse index of the thickness function.
+We formalize this relationship as a definitive \emph{Geometry-Dynamics Correspondence} (Theorem~\ref{thm:GDC}).

+Beyond the proven strict descent regime, we analyze the analytical sharpness of the dominant curvature condition via a circle map toy model, formulate explicit conjectures on the possible emergence of homoclinic tangles, strange attractors, and deterministic chaos when the condition is violated, and outline open problems for future investigation.